List of Punisher supporting characters: Nathaniel Bumpo

 Nathaniel Bumpo is a fictional character in the Marvel Comics Universe.
 He first appeared in The Punisher vol. 4 #1.

 A tenant in the apartment building where Frank Castle lived for a time under the name of John Smith.
 Grossly overweight and requiring Castle's help to get through the door of his apartment, Mr. Bumpo once suffered a heart attack and the paramedics had to destroy part of the building's wall and use a crane to take him to the hospital.
 Shortly after he was released, the Russian attacked Castle at his home.
 After a vicious fight, Castle used Bumpo to smother him, doing so for thirty minutes.
 Castle later left him a share of Gnucci's money, and was said by Joan to be living in a clinic in Albany after "something important fell out of his bottom".

 Nathaniel Bumpo in other media

 Nathaniel Bumpo appears in The Punisher, portrayed by John Pinette.
-While still overweight, this version does not have trouble with his living quarters.
-He is much more comical and is always trying to humor Joan along with Spacker Dave.
-Just like in the comic, the Punisher leaves all the money racked up from punished criminals and leaves them to Joan, Dave and Bumpo.
+This version displays no trouble with his living quarters along with a comical personality.
+Additionally, he and his fellow tenants receive money that Frank Castle took from Howard Saint and his criminal enterprise.